Diogo Prioste

-Diogo Ferreira Prioste (born 26 March 2004) is a Portuguese professional footballer who plays as a midfielder for Benfica B.
+Diogo Ferreira Prioste (born 26 March 2004) is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Gil Vicente, on loan from Benfica B.

 Club career

 Having started his career with Damaia Ginásio Clube, Prioste moved to Benfica.
 He signed his first professional contract in September 2020.

 International career

 Prioste has represented Portugal at youth international level.